Volunteers Clean Up Over 500 Dirty Syringes from Parma Streets

-Parma, Italy.
+Volunteers for the Foundation for a Drug-Free World have been regularly cleaning up trash and unsightly refuse around the city of Parma, Italy.
 And at the top of their list of most destructive and sought-after items are used syringes.

 Less than a month after their last drug education and prevention event in Parma, volunteers walked along Cornocchio Way, picking up as many discarded syringes as they could find.

 Although they intitially found 50—their highest number collected to date—the group continued, moving on to Ponte Nazioni, where they located a field infamous for its use as a syringe dumping ground.